Table of Contents

 Li.Fi: LiFi is a cross-chain bridge aggregator that brings together multiple blockchain bridges into a single interface and creates a smooth bridging experience.

 Crypto on and off-ramps

 Both on-ramp and off-ramp crypto services are important as they connect legacy financial systems to the DeFi ecosystem and bring more users into Web3.

-MoonPay: MoonPay is a non-custodial crypto on-ramp and off-ramp service that allows you to purchase and sell 100+ cryptocurrencies.
-You can buy cryptocurrencies through card transfers or mobile payments like Google Pay, Apple Pay, etc.
+MoonPay: MoonPay is a non-custodial crypto on-ramp and off-ramp service that allows you to buy and sell 100+ cryptocurrencies.
+You can buy cryptocurrencies through card and bank transfers or mobile payments like Google Pay and Apple Pay.